NEW YOUTH JUSTICE STATISTICS: why it matters when 42% of children sentenced have no recorded ethnicity READ NOW

 Marine after her 10km run

-‘Now, however, the run feels a lot more significant.
-Since starting my training, I’ve become more focussed on this, and have devoted more time and effort on this than anything else on my list.
-Even more importantly, the Longford Trust is a charity very close to my heart: focussing on the rehabilitation and education of young people who have been in prison.
-Thank you for any donation.
-I’ll do my best to cross the finish line as quickly as I can!
+Another runner who has made a difference is Marine Franklin.
+She raised £600 for us by doing a 10k run in May 2025.
+‘The Longford Trust is a charity very close to my heart: focussing on the rehabilitation and education of young people who have been in prison.’
+Thank you for any donation,’ she wrote.
+‘I did my best to cross the finish line as quickly as I could!
+Our thanks to you, Marine.

 Trustee legwork

-Alex Fletcher supporting Longford TrustAnd continuing the running theme – though, of course, you can do lots of other things to raise money for us as well as running – our trustee, Alex Fletcher (pictured right), climbed all the peaks over 1,000 feet in the Acadia National Park in Maine.
+Alex Fletcher supporting Longford TrustContinuing the running theme – though, of course, you can do lots of other things to raise money for us as well as running – our trustee, Alex Fletcher (pictured right), climbed all the peaks over 1,000 feet in the Acadia National Park in Maine.
 The total distance equalled that of a marathon and the amount of climb was just over 7,000 feet which he completed in one day.

 What Your Donation Can Do